k3jph/k3jph.github.io/service/maryland-defense-force.md

 tasks, or period of sustained service which clearly warrants recognition of the individual's achievement.

+#### September 9, 2020

+> For service, while on State Active Duty, in support of Operation Steadfast
+> Guardian during the period of March 15, 2020, to June 21, 2020.

 ### <a id='MDDFHSR' />Maryland Defense Force Humanitarian Service Ribbon

 The Maryland Defense Force Humanitarian Service Ribbon is presented to